Third Position: Germany

+With the formation of the Aktion Neue Rechte (ANR), a splinter of the National Democratic Party of Germany (NPD), in 1972, the German New Right was born, a movement that explicitly distanced itself from historical Nazism (as opposed to the so-called 'Old Right') and took major inspiration from the French Nouvelle Droite.
+The early German New Right that had emerged from the ANR of Henning Eichberg was closely linked with the Third Positionist movement, similarly advocating for a European nationalism and socialism in the Strasserist spirit which attracted orthodox followers of Otto Strasser such as the Independent Workers' Party (German Socialists) to the nascent movement.
+Yet this movement also pioneered modern New Right ideas such as ethnopluralism, a term that likely originated from a 1973 essay by Eichberg.
+After the dissolution of the ANR in 1974, the German New Right became dispersed and as a result grew more diverse, taking on stronger influences from the Revolutionary Conservative Movement of the Weimar Republic as well as the French Nouvelle Droite, citing Marxist thinkers like Antonio Gramsci but also neo-fascists like Julius Evola.
+Especially since the 2000s, the German New Right has moderated and largely claims adherence to Germany's constitution.
+This moderate version of the German New Right would later go on to influence parts of the Alternative for Germany.

+The Third Path, a German political party founded in 2013, is named after the Third Position and likewise views itself as a third alternative to both liberal capitalism and the now-obsolete Soviet communism.
+Although espousing German Socialism, based on Strasserism, the party is primarily made up of more traditional neo-Nazis.
+It advocates for a European Confederation, a pan-European nationalist model also espoused by Strasser, and views the Ukrainian resistance against the 2022 Russian invasion as an anti-imperialist fight, supporting the Ukrainians and being a member of the pro-Ukrainian Third Positionist group Nation Europa since its foundation in 2024.

 France

 During the 1930s and 1940s, a number of splinter groups from the radical left became associated with radical nationalism.
 Jacques Doriot's French Popular Party (from the French Communist Party) and Marcel Déat's National Popular Rally (from the French Section of the Workers' International).
 Third Position ideology gained some support in France, where in 1985 Jean-Gilles Malliarakis set up a "Third Way" political party, Troisième Voie (TV).
 Considering its main enemies to be the United States, communism and Zionism, the group advocated radical paths to national revolution.
 Associated for a time with the Groupe Union Défense, TV was generally on poor terms with Front National until 1991, when Malliarakis decided to approach them.
 As a result, TV fell apart and a radical splinter group under Christian Bouchet, Nouvelle Résistance, adopted National Bolshevik and then Eurasianist views.